-Automatic enrollment seems to have had varying effects on other demographic cohorts.
-In 2009, the participation rate for the under-29 cohort was the lowest among all age cohorts at 78%, while the 60-69 cohort had the highest participation at 88.4%.
-By 2013, the youngest cohort had surpassed all other cohorts and had the highest rate of participation: 93.3%.
+It appears that automatic enrollment may have had a similar impact on the youngest and lowestpaid participants as with the shortest-tenured participants.
+In 2009, the participation rate for the under age 29 cohort was the lowest among all age cohorts at 78%, while the age 60-69 cohort had the highest participation at 88.4%.
+By 2013, the youngest cohort had surpassed all other age cohorts and had the highest rate of participation - 93.3%.
 In 2009 and 2010, participation rates among the lowest-paid quintile trailed that of the highest paid by approximately 20%.
 By 2013, the difference between the two quintiles was reduced to less than 12%.
-Among race and ethnicity cohorts, blacks and multiracial participants showed the greatest increase in participation.
-Despite their increased participation, blacks still rank lowest among racial/ ethnic groups, well below the group with the highest rate (Asians, 95%).
+When examining participation by race and ethnicity cohorts, participation improved the most among black and multi-racial participants during this report period.
+However, participation among blacks at 83.3% lags significantly behind Asians who have the highest participation rate of 95.0%.
 It should be noted that males and females have consistently participated at nearly the same rate for each year in this reporting period.
-See Table 1 on page 5.
+See Table 1 below: